toextendmylimits/LinkedIn/coding_questions.md

 ## 364. Nested List Weight Sum II
 Master DFS for now.
 Memorize both two pass and one pass.

+### DFS
+This problem weights integers based on maxDepth − depth + 1, so I need the maximum depth first.

+I do two passes using DFS:
+• In the first DFS, I traverse the entire structure to compute maxDepth.
+• In the second DFS, I multiply each integer by its weight based on depth:

+weight = maxDepth - depth + 1

+DFS is ideal because it naturally tracks depth as it goes deeper into nested lists.

+Time complexity is O(N) for both passes combined.

 ### BFS
 I traverse the list level-by-level.
 I keep a runningSum of all integers seen so far.